-- mint set A folder that contains all the commemorative stamps or definitive stamps and postal stationery issued during a calendar year.
-The set contains a brief description of each stamp subject. - miscoded/miszipped mail Mail with an incorrect ZIP Code as part of the delivery address. - missent/misdirected mail Mail that has not been dispatched according to official schemes, schedules, or special orders.
+- miscoded/miszipped mail Mail with an incorrect ZIP Code as part of the delivery address. - missent/misdirected mail Mail that has not been dispatched according to official schemes, schedules, or special orders.
 (Compare with error.) - missort/missorted mail Mail incorrectly distributed.
 To distribute mail to the wrong separation or bin.
-(See also throwback.) - mixed class A mailing containing more than one mail class.
-With certain exceptions, the postage on the entire piece or package is charged at the rate of the higher class. - mobile post office A trailer unit equipped to handle all major postal needs as an emergency or temporary replacement post office. - mobile vehicle repair facility (MVRF) A 40-foot van equipped as a one-bay garage that goes to postal facilities to service vehicles.

-money order - (See postal money order.)

-motorist mailchute - (See snorkel collection box.)

-- motorized carrier A letter carrier who uses a vehicle to deliver mail.
-The route is called a motorized or mounted route. - motor vehicle operator (MVO) A craft employee hired primarily to drive postal vehicles.
+(Also see throwback.) - mixed class A mailing containing more than one class of mail.
+With certain exceptions, the postage on the entire piece or package is charged at the rate of the higher class. - mobile post office A trailer unit equipped to handle all major postal needs as an emergency or temporary replacement post office. - mobile vehicle repair facility (MVRF) A 40-foot van equipped as a one-bay garage that goes to postal facilities to service vehicles. - money order (See postal money order.) - motorist mailchute (See snorkel collection box.) - motorized carrier A letter carrier who uses a vehicle to deliver mail.
+The route is called a motorized or mounted route. - motor vehicle operator (MVO) A craft employee hired primarily to drive postal vehicles. - mounted route A city route on which the letter carrier drives a vehicle to deliver the mail rather than walk as done on a foot route. - multicommodity machine (MCM) A vending machine that has the capability to dispense multiple varieties of postal commodities. - Multiline Accuracy Support System (MASS) A tool (similar to the Coding Accuracy Support System) that accesses and checks the address-matching software used by customers' multiline optical character readers. - multiline optical character reader (MLOCR) An optical character reader that reads and interprets more than one line of the delivery address on a mailpiece.

-- mounted route A city route on which the letter carrier drives a vehicle to deliver the mail rather than walk as done on a foot route. - multicommodity machine (MCM) A vending machine that has the capability to dispense multiple varieties of postal commodities. - Multiline Accuracy Support System (MASS) A tool (similar to the Coding Accuracy Support System) that accesses and checks the address-matching software used by customers' multiline optical character readers. - multiline optical character reader (MLOCR) An optical character reader that reads and interprets more than one line of the delivery address on a mailpiece. - Multiple Entry Point Payment System (MEPPS) A procedure that simplifies postage payment and documentation for mailings generated by computer-supported mailer systems. - multiposition flat sorting machine (MPFSM) A machine that mechanically sorts flats by ZIP Code.
+- Multiple Entry Point Payment System (MEPPS) A procedure that simplifies postage payment and documentation for mailings generated by computer-supported mailer systems. - multiposition flat sorting machine (MPFSM) A machine that mechanically sorts flats by ZIP Code.
 Using four operators, it distributes between 10,000 and 13,500 pieces per hour into one of one hundred bins or stackers. - multiposition letter sorting machine (MPLSM) A letter sorting machine that consists of a paneled mainframe with multiple operator consoles (typically 12) and 277 bins.
-It has the capability of processing 43,200 faced letter-size mailpieces per hour. - MXD A code used on mail container labels that identifies the contents as mixed mail for different destinations (such as area distribution center packages for multiple area distribution centers).
+It has the capability of processing 43,200 faced letter-size mailpieces per hour. - MXD An abbreviation used on mail container labels that identifies the contents as mixed mail for different destinations processed at a single facility (such as for multiple ADCs).